cbillowes/curious-programmer-titanium/articles/2021/2021-11-20-clojurescript-tailwindcss/index.md

 - [Webpack][webpack.js.org]
 - [Tailwind][tailwindcss.com]

+> You can use the [template][cljs-app-with-tailwindcss] on GitHub
+> if you want the complete solution.

 ## Versions of dependencies used in this guide

 Below are a list of versions of dependencies used in this guide